Welcome to February’s #ClearTheList! This month, it’s ALL about Guarani.

-Hosted by myself, Kris Broholm, Angel Pretot and Shannon of Eurolinguiste, we share our monthly goals and encourage you to do the same.
+Hosted by myself and Shannon of Eurolinguiste, Clear The List is your chance to set monthly language learning goals + achieve them as part of the community.
+We share our monthly goals and encourage you to do the same.
 Check the bottom of this post for more info on how to join in.

 Your free planner for February!

-Click the image below to download your free monthly language learning calendar for February.
+Click the image below to download your copy for February.
 Use it to keep track of your language plans and goals for the coming month.
 Woop!

 Join the #IGLC in February!

 Did you join the Instagram Language Challenge last month to learn or share the basics of a language?
 This month it’s all about useful little words to take your language learning further.

 It’s totally free + you get to learn a little language each day.
 Woop!

 This month it’s all about taking your language further.